Posted on :: Tags: , , , , , , ,

-I decided to write a script to backup only the recent files.
-There are solutions based on unison that work periodically for all files, but as I’m changing projects, I need to configure new backups for these projects as well.
-This is cumbersome and error prone, it’s easy to forget to add new artifacts to backup scripts and lose them in a state of emergency.
+I decided to write a script to back up only recent files.
+There are solutions based on unison that work periodically for all files, but as I change projects, I need to configure new backups for these projects as well.
+This is cumbersome and error-prone; it is easy to forget to add new artifacts to backup scripts and lose them in an emergency.

-Therefore I decided that a small bash script that works with rsync and find works better.
-It should monitor all of my home directory and backup the recent files.
+Therefore, I decided that a small Bash script using rsync and find would work better.
+It monitors my entire home directory and backs up recent files.

 #!/bin/bash